 While bees are threatened by habitat destruction and pesticides, most honeybees are kept commercially by beekeepers.
-In Europe there are more than 100.000 beekeeper and around 80 % of those beekeeper routinely remove some combs of the hives that contain male drone larvae early in the season.
+In Germany there are more than 120.000 professional beekeeper and around 80 % of those beekeeper routinely remove some combs of the hives that contain male drone larvae early in the season.

 There are two reasons why beekeepers throw the male drones:

-- First of all beekeeper wants to lessen the prevalence of Varroa destructor mites.
-These parasites attack honeybees (Apis cerana and Apis mellifera) when they are still in their larvae stadium and kill most of them.
-The disease caused by the mites is called Varroosis.
-The Varroe mites attack preferentially male drones, because of the three extra days it takes a drone to emerge in comparison to a female worker bee.
-The female Varroe mites enter into a honey bee brood cell and lay their eggs on the bee’s larvae.
-When the young bees emerge, also the mites leave their cocoon and infects larvae and bees.
-Te Varroa is considered to be one of the multiple stress factors contributing to the rising decease of bees around the world.
+- First of all, beekeepers want to reduce the number of mites (Varroa destructor).
+These parasites attack European honeybees ( Apis mellifera) when they are still in their larvae stadium.
+They damage the larvae and therefore weaken the health state of the superorganism.
+The disease caused by the mites is called Varroose.
+The Varroe mites reproduce more in drone cells, because of the three extra days it takes for the development of a drone bee (24 days) in comparison to a female worker bee (21 days).
+The female mites enter into a brood cell, lay their eggs on the bee’s larvae and feed themselves of the larvae.
+Mites cause Virus infections to a great number of single bees and therefore deteriorate the health state of the superorganism.
+When the young bees emerge, also the mites leave the cell (in higher numbers) and they will look for new cells to enter to reproduce further.
+The Varroamite is considered to be one of the highest stress factors for honeybee health in the Western world.

-- The second reason is that male drones don’t pollinate anything.
-The drones have one and only task: Reproduce and impregnate the queen.
-All the rest of the “work” is made by female worker bees.
-Once the queen needs to get pregnant, she flies out of the hive for her “royal fly”.
-The male bees follow her and fight against each other to conquer the queen.
-The one who wins, immediately dies after the pairing and the queen flies back to the hive communicating her satisfaction to the female worker bees.
-They finally close the hive to exclude the other male drones and stop feeding the drone larvae in the combs.
-Consequently those drones would naturally die and most of the hives have a surplus of drone bees.
-Beekeepers often have a lot of whole combs going spare.
+- The second reason is that male drones don’t pollinate, they live a vagabond life among the hives.
+The drones have mostly one task: impregnate the queen.
+For the superorganism they carry the gene-pool.
+All the rest of the “work” is done by female worker bees.
+Once a new queen needs to get pregnant, she flies out of the hive for her “royal fly”.
+The male bees (of the area) follow her and there are only a few ones, that conquer the queen up in the air.
+The few who win, immediately die after the pairing and the queen flies back to the hive communicating her satisfaction to the female worker bees.
+In the summer, after the maiting season, the worker bees will stop feeding the drone bee and therefore there will be less drone larvae in the hives.

 This ‘brood’ comb is rich in protein and other nutrients, and traditionally eaten in some African cultures.
 You needn’t worry about pollination rates or honeybee numbers if you’re eating drone larvae!
 Quite the contrary!
 Eating honeybee drone larvae might actually help stem their decline, because it supports the important work of beekeepers.